-This Privacy Notice sets out what you need to know about how Doncaster Council will use your information for the Community Directory.
+This Privacy Notice sets out what you need to know about how the City of Doncaster Council (the Council) will use your information for the Community Directory.
 The Council is committed to meeting its data protection obligations and handling your information securely.
 You should make sure you read and understand this notice before submitting your information to us.

 What information about you do we collect?

 - Details of your organisation including the address, contact details and information you wish to make publicly available

 How do we collect information about you?

 The Council collects and uses information about you on the basis that you have given us your consent to do so.
 You may withdraw your consent and ask us not to use your information within the online directory by contacting us via the following email address: email@example.com

 In certain cases we may also share your information with other individuals and organisations.
 For example, if the sharing would help with a safeguarding issue, or help prevent a crime.
 Sometimes, we might share your information without your knowledge.

 The Council will never sell your information to anyone else.

 - to be informed of our use of information about you;